Meet Steve Delchamps

 LYRICIST

-Steve’s parents and grandparents all enjoyed theater, including musicals, and from a young age Steve was exposed to recordings of golden age musicals like Carousel, My Fair Lady, The Sound of Music (with Mary Martin, of course), and Camelot.
+My parents and grandparents all enjoyed theater, including musicals, and from a young age I was exposed to recordings of golden age musicals like Carousel, My Fair Lady, The Sound of Music (with Mary Martin, of course), and Camelot.

-Attending regional, off-Broadway, and Broadway shows in the 1970s with his parents and on school field trips, Steve discovered how much he enjoyed scores ranging in gravity from You're a Good Man Charlie Brown to Follies.
+Attending regional, off-Broadway, and Broadway shows in the 1970s with my parents and on school field trips, I discovered how much I enjoyed scores ranging in gravity from You're a Good Man Charlie Brown to Follies.

-Steve was most captivated (and has remained most inspired by) lyrics written in the character-specific, pure rhyme mode inaugurated by Oscar Hammerstein II and carried forward so brilliantly by Stephen Sondheim, Adam Guettel, Michael Korie, Laurence O'Keefe, Nell Benjamin, and others.
+I was most captivated (and have remained most inspired by) lyrics written in the character-specific, pure rhyme mode inaugurated by Oscar Hammerstein II and carried forward so brilliantly by Stephen Sondheim, Adam Guettel, Michael Korie, Laurence O'Keefe, Nell Benjamin, and others.

 Steve with his Dad at the 2003 opening of Too Much Caffeine.

-Despite his strong verbal leanings and his continuing interest in theater, Steve's educational and professional path after high school led him far from his eventual work for musical theater.
+Despite strong verbal leanings and continuing interest in theater, my educational and professional path after high school led me far from my eventual work for musical theater.

-After earning his bachelor’s degree in engineering at Cornell University, Steve went on to earn his doctorate in physics at Northwestern University.
-He then worked at Fermi National Accelerator Laboratory in Batavia, Illinois before shifting to a career in technical communication.
+After earning a bachelor’s degree in engineering at Cornell University, I went on to earn a doctorate in physics at Northwestern University.
+I then worked at Fermi National Accelerator Laboratory in Batavia, Illinois before shifting to a career in technical communication.

-While still working at Fermilab, Steve began studying English literature at the graduate level at Northern Illinois University, eventually earning a second PhD, published in book form as Civil Humor: The Poetry of Gavin Ewart.
-By this time, Steve had begun writing verse, mostly formalist in style.
+While still working at Fermilab, I began studying English literature at the graduate level at Northern Illinois University, eventually earning a second PhD, published in book form as Civil Humor: The Poetry of Gavin Ewart.
+By this time, I had begun writing verse, mostly formalist in style.

-Looking for a project to inspire himself (and hopefully others) in the general gloom that followed the 9/11 attacks, Steve began writing the book, lyrics, and music of his first musical, Too Much Caffeine, a light-hearted but heartfelt tribute to the teaching profession and the power of poetry.
+Looking for a project to inspire me (and hopefully others) in the general gloom that followed the 9/11 attacks, I began writing the book, lyrics, and music of my first musical, Too Much Caffeine, a light-hearted but heartfelt tribute to the teaching profession and the power of poetry.
 Following a staged reading at Steel Beam Theater in St. Charles, IL, the show was produced in 2003 at First Street Playhouse in nearby Batavia.

-Steve then wrote a non-musical comedy, The Romantics, which had a staged reading at First Street Playhouse in 2004.
-Steve next wrote the book and additional lyrics for Jamie Ellis's musical The Nat’ral Blend, produced at Steel Beam Theater in 2005.
+I then wrote a non-musical comedy, The Romantics, which had a staged reading at First Street Playhouse in 2004.
+I next wrote the book and additional lyrics for Jamie Ellis's musical The Nat’ral Blend, produced at Steel Beam Theater in 2005.

-In 2004, Steve joined the Musical Theater Writers’ Workshop mentored by John Sparks.
-There he met Doug Voegtle, who has remained his main collaborator ever since.
-Their first major project was Opening Day, a full-length musical adaptation of Stephen Metcalfe’s play Strange Snow.
+In 2004, I joined the Musical Theater Writers’ Workshop mentored by John Sparks.
+There I met Doug Voegtle, who has remained my main collaborator ever since.
+Our first major project was Opening Day, a full-length musical adaptation of Stephen Metcalfe’s play Strange Snow.

-In 2009, Steve wrote the book and lyrics of a one-act musical, Damage Control (music by Greg Silva), produced at Theater Building Chicago with a cast of students from Millikin College.
-More recently, in addition to his work with Doug Voegtle on Opera Cat, Steve has collaborated with Elizabeth Doyle, a Chicago-based composer, on several songs.
+In 2009, I wrote the book and lyrics of a one-act musical, Damage Control (music by Greg Silva), produced at Theater Building Chicago with a cast of students from Millikin College.
+More recently, in addition to working with Doug Voegtle on Opera Cat, I collaborated with Elizabeth Doyle, a Chicago-based composer, on several songs.

-In 2013, Steve moved to Chicago to be able to attend more theater and hear more live music.
-Having retired from his technical writing job in 2022, Steve now devotes himself entirely to musical theatrical writing.
+In 2013, I moved to Chicago to be able to attend more theater and hear more live music.
+Having retired from my technical writing job in 2022, I am now devoted entirely to musical theatrical writing.

 A note from Stephen to Steve